loomio/loomio-deploy/README.md

 ## If something goes wrong
 confirm `env` settings are correct.

 After you change your `env` file you need to restart the system:

+Note: If you change your `env` after you've started the services you need to run `docker-compose down` to remove the existing containers.

 ```sh
 docker-compose restart